markaggar/ha-media-index/README.md

 2. Click **Add Integration**
 3. Search for "Media Index"
 4. Enter your base media folder path (e.g., `/media/Photos`)
+5. If your Media folders in the front end media browse dialogs are not prefixed by 'media-source://media_source/media', then copy and paste the full media-source:// URI (from the HA Media Card config) that points to the same place as the the base media folder you specified in the previous step.
+It is critical that these both point to the same folder structure, e.g.:
+   - base media folder: /config/www/local
+   - media source Uri: media-source://media_source/local
-5. Configure optional settings (watched folders, EXIF extraction, geocoding)
+8. Configure optional settings (watched folders, EXIF extraction, geocoding)

 💡 **Multi-Instance Support:** You can add multiple instances with different base folders (e.g., one for Photos, one for Videos) by repeating this process with different folder paths.